 It’s also important to look at different regions.
 Some parts of the world are more temperate, and you wouldn’t need to use your heating and cooling very often.
 This means that even though a smart thermostat could save you energy, it might not reduce your usage as much as it would for someone who lives in an area where heating and cooling usage is high.

 By including control groups, accounting for weather and regional differences in heating and cooling, and comparing energy bills before and after a smart thermostat is installed, you can get a clearer picture of total energy savings.

-Nest prefers to use real world data and scientific analysis when calculating energy savings to help provide savings estimates that are as close as possible to what you might see in your home.
+Nest prefers to use real world data and scientific analysis when calculating energy savings to help provide savings estimates that are as close as possible to what you might find in your home.

-We base our energy savings calculations on controlled experiments as well as real world data gathered through multiple studies that each compared customer utility bills before and after installing a Nest thermostat.
+Energy savings calculations are based on controlled experiments, as well as real world data gathered through multiple studies.
+For example, each of the customers' utility bills were compared before and after installing a Nest thermostat.
 This includes several studies that were conducted by utility companies and other third parties independently from Nest.
-We also track the performance of our thermostats using a variety of approaches including the EPA's Energy Star performance metric developed for smart thermostats.
+The performance of our thermostats are also tracked using a variety of approaches, including the EPA's Energy Star performance metric developed for smart thermostats.

 These studies all used established methods for measuring energy savings.
-They included methods for statistically adjusting for weather differences from year to year and control groups to reflect trends in energy use over time.
+They included methods to statistically adjust weather differences year to year, and control groups to reflect trends in energy use over time.

-By using data from real customers and independent studies, we're able to see that Nest thermostats save energy in real world situations, not just estimates or simulations based on imaginary people.
-On average, customers who install a Nest thermostat save money on their energy bill, and your Nest thermostat can pay for itself in under two years.
+By using data from real customers and independent studies, we’re able to know that Nest thermostats save energy in real world situations, not just estimates or simulations based on imaginary people.
+On average, customers who install a Nest thermostat save money on their energy bill, and your Nest thermostat can pay for itself in under 2 years.